vives-projectweek-1-2020/projectweek-1-team-8/README.md

 ```powershell
 npm install
 ```
-Now you have the tools for setting up your localhosts (back-end and front-end).
+Now you have the tools for setting up your localhosts (in the back-end and front-end).
 Make sure you run the back-end command in the back-end folder and the front-end command in the front-end folder.
 - To run your back-end:
 ```powershell
 php artisan serve